GispoCoding/NLSgpkgloader/README.md

 4. Enter a filename and whether to load the finished GeoPackage layers into QGIS.
 5. Click OK and wait for processing to finish.

-More documentation can soon be found in the Wiki.
+More documentation, including more detailed installation and usage instructions in Finnish can be found in the [Wiki](https://github.com/GispoCoding/NLSgpkgloader/wiki).